 White Mountain Apache Tribe Game & Fish

-• Christmas Tree Lake: Reservations for Christmas Tree Lake can be made by calling 928-369-7669.
-Limited to 20 anglers per day.
+Christmas Tree Lake: Reservations for Christmas Tree Lake can be made online at wmatoutdoors.org.
+Limited to 20 anglers per day with reservations.

-• Salt River: Good.
-A Special-Use Permit Is Required.
+Salt River: Fair.
+A special-use permit is required.
 Try night crawlers and jigs.
-Try stink bait or punch bait for channel catfish.
+Try stink-bait or nightcrawlers for catfish.
 It is your responsibility to pack out what you packed in.

-• Tonto Lake: (Tribal Members).
-Fair.
-Try nightcrawlers, different colors Powerbait like rainbow or pink.
-Try spinners, kastmasters and z-rays spoons from shore and off boat.
-Tribal members can pick fishing permits at Game & Fish Offices in Whiteriver and Hondah.
-Daily bag limits for trout: 15 and older is 5 fish/day; 10-14 years old is 3 fish/day; 9 & younger is 2 fish/day.
-Lakes and streams have been stocked.
-A valid White Mountain Apache Tribal Permit is required and must be carried at all times while fishing, boating, camping, and for all other outdoor recreation activities on the Fort Apache Indian Reservation.
-Permits can be obtained online at wmatoutdoor.org or at an authorized permit vendor.
-Firework possession and use is prohibited on the Fort Apache Indian Reservation.
-Visit website: wmatoutdoor.org or call their office at 928-338-4385 for the latest fishing report.
+Daily bag limits for trout: 15 and older is 5 fish/day; 10-14 years old is 3 fish/day; 9 and younger is 2 fish/day.
+A valid White Mountain Apache Tribal permit is required and must carried at all times while fishing, boating, camping and other recreation activities on the Fort Apache Indian Reservation.
+Permits can be obtained online at wmatoutdoors.org or at permit vendors.
+Firework possession and its use is prohibited on the Fort Apache Indian Reservation.
+Visit our website at www.wmatoutdoors.org or call their office at 928-338-4385 for the latest fishing report, fire restrictions and closures.